 Student lounges are available in Willard E. Dunham Residence Hall and the Student Service Center.
-In these lounges, students will find pool tables, table tennis, foosball, video games and cable television available 24 hours a day for on-campus residents and during visiting hours for off-campus students.
+In these lounges, students will find pool tables, table tennis, foosball, video games and televisions available 24 hours a day for on-campus residents and during visiting hours (7 am - 10pm) for off-campus students.